-Prerequisite: General Accounting with grade of C or better, one year of high school accounting, or the permission of the instructor.
-Accounting I is a continuation of the study of accounting principles presented in General Accounting and examines the Balance Sheet accounts with particular emphasis on controlling the assets and liabilities of a business.
-The use of the bank reconciliation, discounting of notes, computation of inventory and depreciation as well as how these items can be used to control the business assets is also addressed.
-Short-term liabilities such as the payroll liabilities, contingent liabilities and other current liabilities are studied as well as differences in the capital structure of a Sole Proprietorship and a Partnership.
+Prerequisite: Accounting Basics with grade of C or better, one year of high school accounting, or the permission of the instructor.
+Accounting I is a continuation of the study of accounting principles presented in Accounting Basics and examines the Balance Sheet accounts with particular emphasis on controlling the assets and liabilities of a business.
+Special journals, subsidiary ledgers, merchandising transactions, inventories, receivables, fixed assets, depreciation and disposal of assets are emphasized.
 The business financial reports (Balance Sheet, Income Statement, and Statement of Owners Equity) are analyzed to see how a change in one of the reports will affect the others.
-Both Accounting I and Accounting II are required for students transferring to a four-year institution.
-This Class is offered every semester.
+Both Accounting I and Accounting II are required for individuals transferring to a four-year institution.
+This class is offered every semester.